 Why do they care about activities and hobbies?
 Some people engage in what underwriters consider dangerous or ‘high risk’ activities, such as:

-When you apply for life insurance, you don’t have to list all your hobbies like sewing or fishing, but there are typically questions that ask about specific “risky” hobbies.
+When you apply for life insurance, you don’t have to list things like sewing or fishing, but there are typically questions that ask about specific risky hobbies.
 In this blog post we’re going to review the top five most frequently encountered hobbies that can affect your insurance pricing.

 Note: These avocations only affect the purchase of new life insurance.
 If you already have an active life insurance policy and start participating in any of these sports afterwards, your rates will not and cannot be changed.
 This is one of the benefits of buying life insurance early so you can lock in low premiums.

 Table of Contents

 It may be a surprise to learn that your hobbies can affect the price of life insurance.
 Hobbies are referred to as avocations in the industry.

 If you participate in a hobby that can be deemed risky, your life insurance premiums will be higher than the average person’s.
 Depending on the mortality risk associated with the hobby, your risk class will be affected or you may be required to pay a flat extra, or you may be declined altogether.

 Not all life insurance companies view hobbies in the same light, however.
 Some companies are more lenient with certain hobbies than others.
 When you apply for life insurance through Quotacy, your agent will review your application to make sure you’re matched with the best insurance company for your situation.